 Assuming she entered the library, it had to be of short duration to avoid being noticed.
 Bearing in mind she arrived at the library at 6.15 pm, it is conceivable she had left as early as 6.20-6.25 pm.
 She attempted to start her vehicle, is offered assistance by an unknown male (the one who disabled it) and the irrevocable chain of events unfolded.

 Cheri Jo Bates may simply have decided to walk back to the RCC Library to phone home, seek assistance or ask for a lift home once a suitable friend arrived.
-Had the 'good Samaritan' offering her help been a stranger, this would appear the sensible option, after all the library was only a mere 100 yards from her parked vehicle.
-She started walking back towards the library, but when she arrived by the dimly lit alleyway, she was manhandled into its upper reaches and the rest is history.
-Her body was discovered only a short distance into the alleyway off Terracina Drive, suggestive of being forced into that location.
+Had the 'good Samaritan' offering her help been a stranger, this would appear the sensible option, after all the library was only a mere 30 yards from her parked vehicle.
+If the good Samaritan was known to her, she may very well have accompanied him on the promise of a lift.

 Depending on her interaction with the eventual murderer, this would shift the timeline about four hours before the widely accepted view, to around 6.30 pm - 6.45 pm.
 Sunset in Riverside was approximately 6.00 pm, so the light was ebbing away and her body lay there unnoticed for 12 hours, before Riverside City College caretaker Cleophus Martin discovered the stricken Miss Bates at 6.30 am on October 31st 1966.